D-Pagey/pagey.dev/README.md

 ### To Do

-- Doesn't exit git push if test fails
+- _Bug_ Doesn't exit git push if test fails
+- _CV component_ Create pill buttons in a flex wrapper to show tech stack
+- _CV component_ Choose a serif font for title (my name)
+- _CV component_ Make less boring, add some images.
+Be more concise.
+- _CV component_ Look at other mobile CVs for inspiration
+- _CV component_ Stick CV behind CV route
+- _D3_ Build a bar chart in D3 on home page